nikolasburk/tutorial-validator/README.md

 # Tutorial validator

 The **tutorial validator** is a CLI tool that runs through your step-by-step tutorials as if it were a human!
-It helps you spot issues in the tutorial and provides feedbackl about what should be improved.
+It helps you spot issues in the tutorial, alerts you when it breaks and provides feedback about what can be improved.

 - ⚙️ Validates that a tutorial works as expected (can be used in CI)
-- 🎓 Ensures instructions are clear for readers of all experience levels
+- 🖥️ Includes testing functionality in browsers via Playwright
 - 💡 Generates feedback report with improvement suggestions

 > **Note**: This project is under active development.
 If you have ideas for features or how to improve it otherwise, feel free to open an issue or reach out to [nikolasburk](https://x.com/nikolasburk) on X.